 Ceilings Visually inspected from floor level.
-Plastered/lath and plaster design.
-The ceiling in the kitchen has a textured finish.
-Internal walls Visually inspected from floor level. internal walls Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered on the hard and plasterboard design.
-Internal wall surfaces in the kitchen have a textured finish.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Mixed solid concrete/suspended timber joist design.
+Lath and plaster and plasterboard design.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Plastered on hard and plasterboard design.
+Floors including sub floors Traditional suspended timber joist design.
 Floors are overlaid with a range of finishes.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber.
 Internal pass doors are of flush timber and glass timber units.
 The kitchen comprises a range of fitted floor and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric feature fireplace in the living room.
-There is a feature fireplace surround in the sitting room.
-Ve u · · · · · Internal decorations Visually inspected.
+Chimney breasts and fireplaces Original fireplaces have been removed and boarded over.
+Internal decorations Visually inspected.
 Predominantly painted/papered ceiling and wall finishes.
-There are tiled and timber wall finishes in the bathroom.
-There are polystyrene ceiling tiles in the sitting room and living room.
+There are tiled wall finishes in some rooms.
 Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+1 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical meter and fusebox are located in the hallway.
-1
+The electrical meter and switchgear equipment are located in the hall cupboard.

-Gas No gas supply.
-Gas ino gas suppry.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply.
+The gas meter is located below the kitchen sink unit.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Visible plumbing pipework comprises metal and PVC materials.
-The bathroom comprises a low level WC, wash hand basin and bath unit.
+The bathroom comprises a low level WC, wash hand basin and bath with shower unit over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are electric storage heaters located in the living room and sitting room.
-There is no access to a hot water cylinder in the property.
-Drainage Drainage covers etc. were not lifted.
+In the kitchen there is a gas fired central heating boiler which supplies a system of steel panelled radiators and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed to be connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Smoke detectors visible.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+Purchasers should appraise themselves of the requirements of this legislation, and compliance.